Table of Contents

 - 102.07: Violation of policies, regulations, or rules governing University-owned, -operated, or –leased housing facilities or other housing facilities located on University property.

-- 102.08: Physical abuse including but not limited to sexual assault, sex offenses, and other physical assault; threats of violence; or other conduct that threatens the health or safety of any person.
-(See Appendix 3).
+- 102.08: Physical abuse including but not limited to sexual assault, sex offenses, and other physical assault; threats of violence; or other conduct that threatens the health or safety of any person, including dating, and domestic violence.
+(See Appendix 3 UCI Guidelines for Reporting and Responding to Reports of Sex Offenses and UC Policy on Sexual Harassment and Sexual Violence).

 - 102.09: Harassment, defined as conduct that is so severe and/or pervasive, and objectively offensive, and that so substantially impairs a person’s access to University programs or activities that the person is effectively denied equal access to the University’s resources and opportunities.

-Harassment includes, but is not limited to, conduct that is motivated on the basis of a person’s race, color, national or ethnic origin, citizenship, sex, religion, age, sexual orientation, gender identify, pregnancy, marital status, ancestry, service in the uniformed services, physical or mental disability, medical condition, or perceived membership in any of these classifications.
+Harassment includes, but is not limited to, conduct that is motivated on the basis of a person’s race, color, national or ethnic origin, citizenship, sex, religion, age, sexual orientation, gender identify, gender, gender expresseion, genetic information (including family history), pregnancy, marital status, ancestry, service in the uniformed services, physical or mental disability, medical condition, or perceived membership in any of these classifications.
 Pursuant to section 104.90, sanctions may be enhanced for conduct motivated on the basis of the above classifications.
+(See Appendix 8 UCI Guidelines for Reporting and Responding to Reports of Discrimination and Harassment).

 - 102.10: Stalking behavior in which a student repeatedly engages in a course of conduct directed at another person and makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her family; where the threat is reasonably determined by the University to seriously alarm, torment, or terrorize the person; and where the threat is additionally determined by the University to serve no legitimate purpose.